 The US Helsinki Commission held a hearing on the Belarusian issue entitled “Seeking Justice and Freedom in Belarus”.

-Tatsiana Khomich, Maria Kalesnikava’s sister and the Coordination Council’s representative for political prisoners, iSANS analyst Siarhei Kharytonau, and Tsikhanouskaya’s representative on legal affairs Siarhei Zikratski spoke on behalf of the democratic forces of Belarus.
+Tatsiana Khomich, Maria Kalesnikava’s sister and the Coordination Council’s representative for political prisoners, the iSANS analyst Siarhei Kharytonau, and Tsikhanouskaya’s representative on legal affairs Siarhei Zikratski spoke on behalf of the democratic forces of Belarus.

 The experts’ reports and arguments might become an additional reason for the US decision to impose sanctions.